 For some specific areas of IT, especially those that involve programming, it’s absolutely possible.
 But you need some sort of proof of work you put into your self-development.

-Programming is particularly easy in this regard.
-Just learn a programming language and build a project or two on your own.
+Programming is relatively straightforward in this regard.
+Start learning a programming language of your choice and try building a project or two on your own.
 Tackle and solve problems with tools you’ve learnt.
 Experiment with technologies and tools and be ready to talk about them.
+Learn Git.
+Set up a profile on GitHub / Codeberg / Gitlab and share stuff you find worthy, even if it’s unfinished and not pretty.

 Design?
 Very similar path.
-Build some sort of a portfolio.
 Design for friends or yourself.
 Redesign popular applications.
 Learn about user experience and be ready to discuss it.
+Try to build a portfolio.

 Networking, security?
 Certifications and knowledge of popular tools may be your best bet.